DSR-RHIT/me447-visualizing-data/cm/cm902-software-studio.md

     In: *Visual and statistical thinking: Displays of evidence for making decisions.* Cheshire, CT: Graphics Press, 16--31.

-Next we add some prompts and space for your
+Next we add some prompts and space for your responses.
+(You can just copy the text from the online source and paste it into your Rmd script.
-    responses.

-    **Prompt:** Identify one or two of the author's theses.
-Briefly restate these ideas in your own words.
+    **Prompt:** Tufte says, "Regardless of the indirect cultural causes of the accident, there was a clear proximate cause."
+    Summarize Tufte's explanation of the proximate cause.

     **Response:**

-    **Prompt:** Describe the evidence the author presents to support those ideas.
+    *Prompt:** Describe the evidence the author presents to support those ideas.

     **Response:**

-    **Prompt:** Explain how the author’s argument might be used to support a decision you would make in designing a display.

-    **Response:**
+    (and so forth)

   - Save the file
   - Knit the file to see the rendered output document